ascorbic/unpic-img/.changeset/smart-jokes-serve.md

 "@unpic/astro": patch
 ---

-If you're using `trailingSlash: 'always'` and images inside MDX those images might not display during `astro dev`.
-They should now show correctly.
+Fixes a bug that caused images in MDX files to sometimes not display when using`trailingSlash: 'always'`.